 Plus, brutality was a way to motivate slave labor and a tool of control to prevent slave rebellion.

-[The Qin dynasty of China much like the Han dynasty also had] markets for slaves in the same way as it had markets for horses and cattle.
+[In China, both the Qin dynasty and the Han dynasty had] markets for slaves in the same way as it had markets for horses and cattle.
 In areas outside dynastic control, bandits seized whomever they could and sold them at slave markets or ransomed them.
 The capital of both dynasties was filled with war captives seized by the state, by generals, and by individual soldiers.
 As with most early warfare, military campaigns were mixed with “privateering,” in which the most valuable loot comprised the number of captives who could be sold.
 It seems that much of the cultivation under the Qin was carried out by captive slaves, debt slaves, and “criminals” condemned to penal servitude…

-slavery, in the form of war captives that it usually took, had several advantages over other forms of surplus appropriations.
+slavery, [usually] in the form of war captives… had several advantages over other forms of surplus appropriations.
 The most obvious advantage is that the conquerors take for the most part captives of working age, raised at the expense of another society, and get to exploit their most productive years.
 In a good many cases the conquerors went out of their way to seize captives with particular skills that might be useful—boat builders, weavers, metal workers, armorers, gold- and silversmiths, not to mention artists, dancers, and musicians…

 Women [of reproductive age] and children were particularly prized as slaves.
 Women were often taken into local households as wives, concubines, or servants, and children were likely to be quickly assimilated, though at an inferior status.
 Within a generation or two they and their progeny were likely to have been incorporated into the local society—perhaps with a new layer of recently captured slaves beneath them in the social order.
 If manpower-hungry polities like, say, Native American societies or Malay society historically are any indication, it is common to find pervasive slavery together with rapid cultural assimilation and social mobility.
 It was not uncommon, for example, for a male captive of the Malays to take a local wife and, in time, organize slave-taking expeditions of his own.
 Providing that slaves were constantly being acquired, such societies would remain slave societies, but, viewed over several generations, earlier captives would have become nearly indistinguishable from their captors.
 Women captives were at least as important for their reproductive services as for their labor.
 Given the problems of infant and maternal mortality in the early state and the need of both the patriarchal family and the state for agrarian labor, women captives were a demographic dividend.
 Their reproduction may have played a major role in alleviating the otherwise [high mortality rate of Malthusian societies]…